 We’re excited to share Campfires: Slow Moments, a program that encourages Hoosiers like you to slow down and appreciate the beauty Indiana has to offer.

 - Go to your favorite Indiana nature spot.
 Bring your picnic blanket, pup or pent-up children.
 Stay for a while.
 Look.
 Listen.
 Scout the area for the best filming location.

 - After finding your scenic spot, take a minute-long slow video.
 Capture the sights and sounds.
 Stay in the moment—don’t worry about production value.

 - Make sure you save the video to your camera roll.
 You’re in luck—slow videos don’t need to be edited or cut.

 - Post your slow video to Instagram, tagging @INHumanities and using #INSlowMoments.
 Share where you filmed your video, if you’d like, or keep your special Indiana spot a secret.

-Join us for a journey in Gene Stratton-Porter's shoes as we explore the history and environment of the Limberlost!
+Join us for a special journey with the Carmel Clay Public Library as we explore the environment of the Oliver's Woods Nature Preserve!